AriFordsham/GHCWiki/wiki-macros.md

 <th>### `[[Image]]`

 Embed an image in wiki-formatted text.
-The first argument is the file â€¦
+The first argument is the file …

 ### `[[InterTrac]]`